 After being so very very good for the first few months of the year, sloth and snacking over the past few have cause me to "rediscover" a few pounds.
 Thus, I'm currently working on getting them back off and hopefully a few more along with them.
 This Tomato-Caper Chicken and Cauliflower "Rice" Packets recipe is low calorie, low carb and gluten-free.

-Since I am not fond of a lot of clean-up, and the dog days of summer are quickly approaching, I thought a recipe for the grill would be nice.
-I didn’t feel like the standard grill fare today though, and this chicken and cauliflower dish in a tangy flavorful brothy sauce made for a very satisfying lunch (the backup pouch I made was just dinner…lol).
-I have only just recently started ricing cauliflower, to occasionally use in place of starch in meals & am surprised at how much I like it, well when teamed with a tasty sauce anyway.
+I am not fond of a lot of clean-up, and this keto foil packet meal is a great recipe for the grill or oven with very little to clean up after.
+The chicken and cauliflower dish has a tangy flavorful brothy sauce which makes for a very satisfying keto meal.
+I have only just recently started ricing cauliflower*, to occasionally use in place of starch in meals & am surprised at how much I like it, well when teamed with a tasty sauce anyway.
 This stew-like chicken and vegetable recipe cooked in foil packets is going to be making several appearances at my dinner table this summer.
 That is for certain.

 - 1 cup cauliflower riced

 - 4 oz. sliced chicken breast substitute fish or shrimp if you prefer